netteNz/Conversion-Calculator/README.md

 # Conversion-Calculator
 Binary, Octal, Hexadecimal conversion calculator.
-Application was made for my Digital Electronics class for additional practice on the course while applying Python.
+Created the application for my Digital Electronics class as additional practice/study on the material.